GENERAL TERMS AND CONDITIONS FOR TRANSPORTATION-RELATED SERVICES (“TERMS”)

 - with regard to onward transfers of sensitive data, data subjects have given their unambiguous consent to the onward transfer

-- Each party shall be liable to the other parties for damages it causes by any breach of these clauses.
+- Each party is liable to the other parties for damages it causes by any breach of these clauses.
 Liability as between the parties is limited to actual damage suffered.
 Punitive damages (i.e. damages intended to punish a party for its outrageous conduct) are specifically excluded.
-Each party shall be liable to data subjects for damages it causes by any breach of third party rights under these clauses.
+Each party is liable to data subjects for damages it causes by any breach of third party rights under these clauses.
 This does not affect the liability of the data exporter under its data protection law.

-These clauses shall be governed by the law of the country in which the data exporter is established.
+These clauses are governed by the law of the country in which the data exporter is established.

 - In the event of a dispute or claim brought by a data subject or the authority concerning the processing of the personal data against either or both of the parties, the parties will inform each other about any such disputes or claims, and will cooperate with a view to settling them amicably in a timely fashion.

 - The parties agree to respond to any generally available non-binding mediation procedure initiated by a data subject or by the authority.
 If they do participate in the proceedings, the parties may elect to do so remotely (such as by telephone or other electronic means).
 The parties also agree to consider participating in any other arbitration, mediation or other dispute resolution proceedings developed for data protection disputes.

 - Each party will abide by a decision of a competent court of the data exporter’s country of establishment or of the authority which is final and against which no further appeal is possible.

 - In the event that the data importer is in breach of its obligations under these clauses, then the data exporter may temporarily suspend the transfer of personal data to the data importer until the breach is repaired or the contract is terminated.

 - the transfer of personal data to the data importer has been temporarily suspended by the data exporter for longer than one month pursuant to clause VI(a);